|

 paying for expenses, in which case you must work to

+accommodate their wishes as much as possible.)
 However, while you should work at realizing that

 objective, this cannot be done at any cost.
 When you reach